 These streets are still packed with boutiques, coffee shops, book stores and splendid views of parks.
 Find a seat in a garden terrace and watch life unravel in front of you.

-We’d recommend a walking tour after that, to see the full image of what Bucharest is in 2019.
+We’d recommend a walking tour after that, to see the full image of what Bucharest is.

 The new architecture is cool and gritty.
 There is also a growing number of tech startups that have sparked international interest.
 This is what gave the city its latest nickname: “the new Berlin”.